otto-de/edison-microservice/edison-jobs/README.md

 in memory.
 In clustered environments (multiple instances of a single service) it is generally a good idea to use some kind of persistence.

-It is easy to persist job information in different data stores.
+It is possible to persist job information in different data stores.
 In this case, a `JobRepository` must be implemented and exposed as a Spring Bean.

 Beside of starting a job programmatically via the `Jobservice` you can also use the graphical user interface which